Teaching Artist Micro-Grants

 If you are asking for support for your own professional development, you must demonstrate how this will position you to strengthen your teaching practice during and/or after the COVID-19 pandemic.

-For 2021, we are waiving the requirement that teaching artists identify and confirm a community host site, although this will continue to be an optional part of the application.
+For 2022, teaching artists are no longer required identify and confirm a community host site, although this will continue to be an optional part of the application.

 The project, either in the community or for a teaching artists’ own teaching practice, must be urgent and timely.
-Funds must be expended by December 31, 2021.
+Funds must be expended within three months of the grant award.

 Note that the online application will close at exactly 5:00 pm even if you are in the middle of completing your application so don’t wait until the last minute!
 You can save a draft of your application and return to complete it.
 We suggest uploading your attachments first since that is the part that is most likely to cause delays in completing your application.